 Updated on 2018-04-24 with a link to the Elastic License

 Open Source licensing maintains a strict definition from the Open Source Initiative (OSI).

-As of 6.3, the X-Pack code will be opened under the Elastic License.
-However, it will not be 'Open Source' as it will not be covered by an OSI approved license.
+As of 6.3, the X-Pack code is opened under the Elastic License.
+However, it will not be 'open source' as it will not be covered by an OSI approved license.
 The interaction model for open X-Pack will be identical to the open source Elastic Stack, including the ability to inspect code, create issues and open pull requests via our existing GitHub repositories.